-These problems might just be about to be solved though.
-A series of new research papers have outlined the use of a novel approach to storing the sun's energy.
+A series of research papers offer hope though, as they outline a novel approach to storing the sun's energy.

 Liquid acts like an efficient battery

-Scientists in Sweden have developed a specialized fluid, called a solar thermal fuel, that can reportedly store energy captured from the sun for over a decade.
-"A solar thermal fuel is like a rechargeable battery, but instead of electricity, you put sunlight in and get heat out, triggered on demand," Jeffrey Grossman, an engineer works with these materials at MIT explained to NBC News.
+"A solar thermal fuel is like a rechargeable battery, but instead of electricity, you put sunlight in and get heat out, triggered on demand," Jeffrey Grossman, an engineer who works with these materials at MIT explained to NBC News.

-The fluid has been in development for over a year by scientists from Chalmers University of Technology, Sweden.
-The exciting liquid is a molecule composed of carbon, hydrogen, and nitrogen.
+The fluid has been in development for more than a year by scientists from Chalmers University of Technology in Sweden.

-When sunlight makes contact with the liquid the bonds between its atoms are rearranged and it transforms into an energized version of itself called an isomer.
+The solar thermal collector named MOST (Molecular Solar Thermal Energy Storage System) works in a circular manner.
+A pump cycles the solar thermal fuel through transparent tubes.
+When sunlight makes contact with the fuel, the bonds between its atoms are rearranged and it transforms into an energy-rich isomer.
 The sun's energy is then captured between the isomers' strong chemical bonds.

-Incredibly, the energy stays trapped there even when the molecule cools down to the room temperature.
-To put the trapped energy to use, the liquid is put through a catalyst which returns the molecule to its original form, releasing energy in the form of heat.
+Incredibly, the energy stays trapped there even when the molecule cools down to room temperature.
+To put the trapped energy to use, the liquid flows through a catalyst (also developed by the research team) creating a reaction that warms the liquid by 113 °F (63 °C).
+This returns the molecule to its original form, releasing energy in the form of heat.

-"The energy in this isomer can now be stored for up to 18 years.
-And when we come to extract the energy and use it, we get a warmth increase which is greater than we dared hope for," says the leader of the research team, Kasper Moth-Poulsen, Professor at the Department of Chemistry and Chemical Engineering.
-The research lab placed a prototype of the complete energy system onto the roof of the university and it has already caught the eye of several large investors.
+"When we come to extract the energy and use it, we get a warmth increase which is greater than we dared hope for," the leader of the research team, Kasper Moth-Poulsen, Professor at the Department of Chemistry and Chemical Engineering said in the press release.

-The liquid is then pumped back to the roof to be reused.
-So far the researchers have put the fluid through this cycle more than 125 times without significant damage to the molecule.
-The most recent study in the series has been published in Energy & Environmental Science.
+The liquid is then pumped back into the solar thermal collector to be reused.
+So far the researchers have put the fluid through this cycle more than 125 times without significant damage to its molecular structure.